 The Big Four Economic Indicators: Real Personal Income in July

-Note: This commentary has been updated to include today's release of the July data for Real Personal Income Less Transfer Receipts.
+Note: This commentary has been updated to include this morning's release of the July data for Real Personal Income Less Transfer Receipts.

 Official recession calls are the responsibility of the NBER Business Cycle Dating Committee, which is understandably vague about the specific indicators on which they base their decisions.
 This committee statement is about as close as they get to identifying their method.

 There is, however, a general belief that there are four big indicators that the committee weighs heavily in their cycle identification process.
 They are:

 - Real Personal Income (excluding Transfer Receipts)

 The Latest Indicator Data

 Personal Income (excluding Transfer Receipts) in July rose to 0.44% and is up 2.7% year-over-year.
 However, when we adjust for inflation using the BEA's PCE Price Index, Real Personal Income (excluding Transfer Receipts) MoM rose to 0.35%.
 The real number is up 1.3% year-over-year.
 Revisions were made going back to January.